 The market can move for you and it can move against you.
 The risk of that happening could mean you lose your money.
 As a rule, most experts will advise against cryptocurrency trading for beginners.
 Instead, it may be best suited for traders looking for a high reward from a high risk investment.

-BITCOIN GUIDE: Bitcoin is by far the most popular cryptocurrency out there and many traders start here.
+Bitcoin is by far the most popular cryptocurrency out there and many traders start here.

 Disclaimer: This is a basic guide on cryptocurrency trading for beginners.
 Wide price fluctuations mean it may not be appropriate for all traders.
 No regulatory framework supervises trading cryptocurrencies in the United Kingdom.